timjrobinson/beforecb/README.md

 - You can pass multiple arguments to it, the last function will be presumed to be the callback.
 - All arguments to the callback will be passed to the beforecb function.
 - By default the original callback is called after beforeCbFunction has returned (If `options.async` is not set)
-- When in async mode all arguments to your callback are passed to beforeCbFunction and the `done` function will be the last argument.
+- When in async mode all arguments are added as the property `args` on the callback passed to the beforeCbFunction argument

 ## Examples